bozalp/bPlace/README.md

 # bPlace
-A project inspired by R Place event
+A project inspired by R Place event.
+WiP